 Merit scholarship: A scholarship most often given by the college or university you attend, which is awarded based on academic or other qualifications, not on financial need.

 Net cost: The net cost is the difference between the cost of attendance (COA) and the financial aid package.
-The net cost figure tells you how much money you will need to obtain from your own resources and non-need-based loans to pay the tuition bill.
-It is a measure of your cash flow requirements and should roughly correspond to the expected family contribution (EFC).
-Milligan’s Student Financial Services Office is glad to discuss the specific eligibility requirements for payment plans and non-need based loans (PLUS and Alternative) to assist you in meeting your expected family contribution.
+The net cost figure tells you how much money you will need to obtain from your own resources and/or loans to cover remaining costs.
+Milligan’s Student Financial Services Office is glad to discuss the specific eligibility requirements for payment plans and non-need based loans (PLUS and Alternative) to assist you in covering remaining costs.

 Pell Grant: A need-based grant given by the federal government.
 You don’t have to pay this back.

 Satisfactory Academic Progress: To be eligible to receive federal student aid and most university aid, the student must meet and maintain the school’s standards of satisfactory progress toward a degree.

 Scholarships: Monetary recognition for full-time students with outstanding academic or personal ability who demonstrate academic promise and achievement.